Andrew Bolt: Immigration

 Bolt has spoken out against the changing racial demographics of Australia.
 In August 2018, Bolt wrote an article titled "Tidal wave of new tribes dividing us" in which he argues that a "tidal wave" of migrants are swamping Australia, forming enclaves and "changing our culture".
 He also said "Immigration is becoming colonisation, turning this country from a home into a hotel."
 This article prompted a press council complaint.
+Bolt has also spoken approvingly of Jean Raspail's book The Camp of the Saints, a novel depicting Europe being swamped by Asian immigrants.

 Defence of George Pell

 In 2019, Bolt defended Cardinal George Pell, who at that time had been convicted of child sexual abuse (he was later acquitted by the High Court), saying that "I am not a Catholic or even a Christian.
 He is a scapegoat, not a child abuser."
 He also stated that "In my opinion, this is our own OJ Simpson case, but in reverse.
 A man was found guilty not on the facts but on prejudice. ...
 Cardinal George Pell has been falsely convicted of sexually abusing two boys in their early teens.
 That's my opinion, based on the evidence."
 He went on to say that the successful prosecutions case was "flimsy" and that the conviction was the result of a "vicious" smear that formed part of a "sinister" campaign against the cardinal, adding that Pell was being made to "pay for the sins made by his church".
 Bolt reiterated his support for Pell when the appeal against Pell's conviction was dismissed in Victoria's Court of Appeal.
 On 7 April 2020, the High Court of Australia quashed Pell's convictions and determined that verdicts of acquittal be entered in place of all previous verdicts.

 On 14 April 2020, Bolt interviewed George Pell on Sky News Australia following his acquittal by the High Court.
-During the interview Bolt asked Pell if he felt ashamed of the way the Catholic church dealt with the ongoing sex abuse crisis.
+During the interview, Bolt asked Pell if he felt ashamed of the way the Catholic church dealt with the ongoing sex abuse crisis.
 Pell replied that he did and described the crisis as a "cancer", also stating that failures for the church to act still haunted him.
 Pell said he didn't commit the alleged Melbourne sex abuse and didn't know why the accuser testified against him.
 He suggested the accuser may have been 'used'.